 Constant Change & Rapid Innovation

 IT leaders must anticipate an evolving business environment and embrace it with rapid innovation.
-Unfortunately, many Health and Human Service organizations face strict budget constraints, which could lead to the use of outdated technology and undertrained staff.
-Staying ahead of the curve and being the first to adapt to these changes will allow your organization to rise above the rest.
+Unfortunately, many Health and Human Service organizations face strict budget and resource constraints, which could lead to the use of old, outdated technology and undertrained staff.
+Being on the lookout for the latest digital trends is a great way to stay ahead of the curve.

 Big Data Analytics

-Regardless of where the data arises from, it’s important to remember how essential of a role it plays in your organization’s growth.
+Regardless of where the data arises from, it’s important to remember how essential of a role it plays in organizational growth.
 Most IT departments do not have the necessary tools in place to properly analyze the incoming data, which prevents them from strategic planning.
-As the role of the CIO continues to evolve into a leadership position, it’s important to have workforce analytic tools that can provide and assist this leader in decision-support.
+As the role of the CIO continues to evolve into a leadership position, it’s important to have workforce analytic tools that transform IT into a decision-support resource.

 Removal of Silos

-It’s important to acknowledge that silos within our organizations continue to cause challenges throughout all departments.
-However, instead of just acknowledging this, we should be pushing for the ultimate removal of these silos.
+It’s important to acknowledge that silos exist and continue to cause challenges throughout all departments.
+With that said, it’s important to push for the ultimate removal of these silos.
 IT departments need to be able to share valuable information throughout the organization with minimal roadblocks along the way.
-Additionally, there is significant information that other departments, such as HR, Finance, and Marketing, have access to that should be accessible by IT.
+Additionally, there is significant information that other departments, such as HR, Finance, and Marketing, have access to that should be easily accessible by IT.

 What IT Needs

-With the need for better integration within the organization, it’s important that IT has the necessary tools in place to help organizations adapt to the changes that come with the technological era.
-Having a cloud-based system can free up IT staff from managing complex and cumbersome equipment and enable them to focus more strategically on how to use technology to solve business problems.
+With the need for better integration within the organization, it’s important that IT has the necessary tools in place to help organizations adapt to the changes that come with the changing IT landscape.
+Having a cloud-based system can free up IT staff from managing complex and cumbersome equipment and enable them to focus more strategically on how to use technology to solve organizational problems.